 If you're a homeowner in Aurora, Colorado, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in Front Range Colorado.

-Common in Aurora's semi-arid with hot summers and cold winters conditions.
+Common in Aurora's semi-arid conditions with hot summers and cold winters.
+This fungal pathogen, Ophiosphaerella korrae, thrives in Kentucky Bluegrass under heat stress, and according to CSU Extension fact sheet 2.942, symptoms typically appear when soil temperatures exceed 65°F after a cool, wet spring.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Common in Aurora's semi-arid with hot summers and cold winters conditions.
+Japanese beetle and masked chafer grubs feed on turf roots through late summer; preventive insecticide applications are most effective when soil temperature at a 2-inch depth reaches 60–65°F, typically in late June on the Front Range.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Frequently diagnosed in Front Range Colorado lawns.
+Dollar spot pressure peaks when nighttime temperatures stay above 50°F and leaf wetness persists for more than 10 hours, conditions Aurora sees regularly in June and early July.
 GrassDx identifies this from photos and gives you a localized treatment plan.

 Upload a photo and your Aurora ZIP code.
 GrassDx will identify the exact issue and give you a treatment plan built for your local grass type and current season.